 Ansel loves to help others through what he has experienced.
-He believes every individual must pay it forward at some point in life.
+He believes that paying it forward is the key to success and happiness in life.

 For many of us leaves of a plant or tree are unimportant.
 However, the truth is leaves have been used as a treatment and cure since ancient times.
 Different types of leaves are used for health and remedial purposes.
 A little known fact is leaves of certain plants and trees can be used to give skin a healthy glow and also promote hair growth.
 In many cultures leaves are eaten raw, cooked or formed into a paste to be consumed or applied on skin.
 Spices and herbs are blended with a paste of leaves and used for a variety of medicinal applications.

 The best way to get a desired consistency of leaf paste is with a mortar and pestle set.
 While there are different ways to crush, grind, or powder herbs and spices, the traditional way of grinding manually is best.
 This method of grinding ensures that all your ingredients bring out their entire aroma and flavor.
 When you are crushing leaves to form a paste, you can use a little rosewater in accordance with the consistency and texture you desire.
 Although there are a wide-variety of mortar and pestle sets available online, one that is exceptionally good is ChefSoft Mortar and Pestle set.
 I use this 6-inch 2-cup unpolished granite tool regularly to crush or grind leaves, seeds, nuts, garlic, ginger root and other cooking ingredients.
 If you like to make pastes, chutney’s, condiments and more, you definitely need to have this kitchen tool.